Byzantine battle tactics: Kataphraktoi

 The cataphract was an armoured cavalry horse archer and lancer who symbolized the power of Constantinople in much the same way as the legionary represented the might of Rome.

 The cataphract wore a conical-shaped helmet, topped with a tuft of horsehair dyed in his unit's colour.
 The helmet was often complemented by mail armour as an aventail to protect the throat, neck and shoulders, which could also cover part or all of the face.
 He wore a hauberk of doubled-layered mail or scale armour, which extended down to the knees.
 Over the hauberk, he would also wear a lamellar cuirass that could have sleeves or not.
 Leather boots or greaves protected his lower legs, while gauntlets protected his hands.
 He carried a small, round shield, the thyreos, bearing his unit's colours and insignia strapped to his left arm, leaving both hands free to use his weapons and control his horse.
-Over his mail shirt he wore a surcoat of light weight cotton and a heavy cloak both of which were also dyed in unit colours.
+Over his mail shirt he wore a surcoat of lightweight cotton and a heavy cloak, both of which were also dyed in unit colours.
 The horses often wore barding of mail or scale armour with surcoats.